Goffaux-Lab/fMRI_face_localiser/README.md

 - to end (break the loop) press Ctrl+C -> your data will be saved anyway
 - you can also press "esc" in stead of a "normal" trial response

-Caution: Extremely boring :D (especially very long!)
+Caution: Extremely boring :D (especially very long!
+744 secs, or 12.4 mins)

-The images used in the localiser (along with their phase scrambled counter parts) are:
+Some examples of the images used in the localiser (along with their phase scrambled counter parts) are:

 ![example_images](example_images/examples.png)